4.7/5.0 Rating

 • Dated website: Doesn't inspire confidence at first glance

-• "Fast and painless" – Multiple customers mention how quickly their accounts were set up and funded
+• "Fast and painless" – Multiple customers mention accounts set up in 24-48 hours

-• "No pressure sales" – Reviewers appreciate the educational approach rather than hard-selling
+• "No pushy salespeople" – Reviewers appreciate the straight-talk approach instead of pressure tactics

 Patriot Gold vs. Augusta vs. Goldco